The second edition of the international festival dedicated to immersive technology in Science and Art

 VR_Sci Fest is the only one non-profitable festival in Europe that is free and open to the public.
 Our supporters contribute to the festival in order to create an educational and cultural value that manifests openness and wide accessibility of new technologies.

-The theme of the festival this year is Virtual City, the place and space of our daily life, where knowledge and ambitions collide, where physical meets the virtual, where tech and science immerse to bring us ideas and solutions to some of the most pressing challenges of humanity in areas of architecture, transport, industry 4.0, health, media, and arts.
+The theme of the festival this year is Virtual City, the place and space of our daily life, where knowledge and ambitions collide, where physical meets the virtual, where tech and science immerse to bring us ideas and solutions to some of the most pressing challenges of humanity in areas of sustainability, architecture, transport, ICT, industry 4.0, health, media, and arts.

 The city is our commonplace in which we live and make things happen.
 The virtual city is our new world in which we also thrive coexisting in realities we have imagined.
 A world as it could be.